anima-wg/brski-cloud/anima-brski-cloud.md

 : The term manufacturer is used throughout this document as the entity that created the Pledge.
 This is typically the original equipment manufacturer (OEM), but in more complex situations, it could be a value added retailer (VAR), or possibly even a systems integrator.
 Refer to {{BRSKI}} for more detailed descriptions of manufacturer, VAR and OEM.

 OEM:
 : Original Equipment Manufacturer.
-The company that created the device.
+The company that manufactured the device.

 Owner:
 : The owner is the organization that has purchased the new device (the pledge).
 The device might be deployed in a network that the owner does not control.